Catfishing: Dangers

 Catfishing can lead to serious potential dangers.
 In some cases, catfish have lured victims into threatening in-person meetings, such as in the 2002 murder of Kacie Woody and the 2007 murder of Carly Ryan.
 Sexual predators utilize catfishing to gain the trust of minors and/or other vulnerable people to acquire sensitive information and illicit photographs.
 Catfishing has also been linked to a number of suicides, such as the 2006 suicide of Megan Meier.

 Chatfishing

-Chatfishing is the use of synthetic texts, often output from generative artificial intelligence, to drive interaction online, especially on dating apps.
+Chatfishing is the use of synthetic texts, often output from generative AI, to drive interaction online, especially on dating apps.

+Kittenfishing

+The term "kittenfishing" refers to exaggerating or telling small lies on dating apps or while dating.
+An example is claiming to have graduated from a university where one took only one or a few courses, another example is using old photos.
+Dating coach and author Damona Hoffman makes the claim that this is something most people do on social media.
+She says that for dating, people should try to be honest.